Dyslexia Assessment and Support for Multisensory Learning in Hurlstone Park

 Our screening and assessment process may also uncover other issues that may necessitate referral to healthcare professionals, including paediatricians, psychologists, speech and language pathologists, and occupational therapists .

-Before seeking a dyslexia diagnosis, it’s recommended that you arrange a hearing and vision check to rule out any other problems that could be affecting reading and spelling comprehension.
+It is recommended to arrange a hearing and vision check before seeking a dyslexia diagnosis to rule out any other factors that may be impacting reading and spelling comprehension.

-Yes, it is possible, but it depends on the tutor’s experience and familiarity with research-based dyslexia interventions.
-That is why we use the term ‘educational therapy’ instead of ‘tutoring.’
-Not all tutoring services are suitable for individuals with dyslexia or other specific learning disabilities.
-Some of our students had been receiving tutoring for a long time without significant improvement until they joined our specialised therapeutic program.
-We provide individualised attention and tailor the approach to address each student’s unique learning needs.
-Our goal is to help them develop a better understanding of themselves as learners and make meaningful progress.
+Yes, providing the tutor has experience and knowledge of research-based dyslexia interventions.
+This is why we prefer to use the term ‘educational therapy’ rather than ‘tutoring’ Not just any old tutoring service will work if dyslexia or other specific learning disabilities are present.
+Some of our students had been attending tutoring for years with little improvement before enrolling in our targeted therapeutic service.
+We offer personal attention and the opportunity to address the student’s specific learning needs.
+We aim to help them gain a better understanding of themselves as learners so they can move forwards.

 Many parents contact us for dyslexia screening or formal assessments.
 It is not uncommon for your child’s primary school teacher to raise concerns before you become aware of any symptoms.
 Referrals to our services also come from psychologists, GP’s, paediatricians, or speech pathologists.
 You can book dyslexia assessments for children or adults at Neurosensory, and if additional assessment is required, we can provide appropriate referrals.